yexiaobo-seeedstudio/Grove-IoT-Kit/part-2-running-grove-with-azure/scenario-3-gas-monitor.md

-## Scenario 2: Sound&Light and relay
+## Scenario 3: GAS monitor
-#### What problem does Scenario 2 solve?
+#### What problem does Scenario 3 solve?
-short description the scenario 2.
+short description the scenario 3.
 And how we do.

 #### Hardware setup